PROMETHIA-27/dependency_injection_like_bevy_from_scratch/src/chapter3/interior_mutability.md

 We of course still can't borrow *the same resource* mutably multiple times at once, and `RefCell` will prevent this by panicking if we ever try to construct an ill-formed system like this.
-Bevy will do something similar, but with a better error message; We will do it manually in the next section.
+Bevy will do something similar, but with a better error message; We will show how in the next section.